drone/drone-plugin-index/content/devops-israel/drone-lambda/index.md

 ## Optional secrets

 ```
-It is highly recommended to make use of IAM roles instead of envronment variables for AWS
+It is highly recommended to make use of IAM roles instead of environment variables for AWS
 ```

 * AWS_ACCESS_KEY_ID